TPMS Service Tips for Auto Service Professionals

 What’s included in the service parts?

 For sensors with a metal stem, the service kit generally consists of a hex nut, grommet/seal, valve core, and cap.
-For sensors with a rubber stem, the kit includes a complete new stem, core, and cap.
+For sensors with a rubber stem, the kit includes a completely new stem, core, and cap.

 • Why do I need to replace the TPMS sensor service parts?